MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 az account set --subscription $subscriptionId
 ```

 If you change your active subscription to a subscription within another tenant, you have also just changed your active tenant.
 See [Sign in with Azure CLI](authenticate-azure-cli#sign-in-with-a-different-tenant) to learn how to switch the active tenant directly using `az login`.
-You can see the tenant ID associated with the active subscription by using the `az account show` command.
+You can see the tenant ID associated with the active subscription by using the `az account show` or [az account tenant list](/cli/azure/account/tenant) commands.

 ## Create Azure management groups